Skip to Content

 Ingredients for Sugared Cranberries

 Making candied cranberries requires all of two ingredients (plus water!).
 It truly doesn’t get easier than this around the holidays!
-Let’s take a look at what goes into candying cranberries.
+Let’s take a look at the simple ingredients that go into candying cranberries.

-• Fresh Cranberries — This recipe calls for 1.5 cups of cranberries, or half of a 12-oz. bag.
+- Fresh Cranberries — This recipe calls for 1.5 cups of raw cranberries, or half of a 12-oz. bag.
 Feel free to double the recipe if you have a lot of drinks, cakes, or serving platters to garnish.

 For the complete ingredient list and detailed instructions to make these candied cranberries, scroll to the bottom of this post for the FREE printable recipe card.